-- Finally, sit straight with your shoulders relaxed; elbows bent at 90 degrees; knees bent at 90 degrees; waist at 90 degrees; and feet flat on the floor.
+- Finally, sit straight with your shoulders relaxed; elbows bent at 90 degrees; knees bent at 90 degrees; hips at 90 degrees; and feet flat on the floor.

 Now that you are in the correct position, you are ready to sew beautiful straight seams.

-Pro tip #1: To help reduce shoulder and neck strain, place an empty 3-ring binder under the back of your sewing machine and slide it forward enough until it tilts your machine.
-I find that when my machine is in this position it is easier for me to maintain good posture.
+Sew easy tip #1: To help reduce shoulder and neck strain, place a 3-ring binder under the back of your sewing machine and slide the binder forward enough until it tilts your machine.
+I find that when my machine is in this position it is easier for me to maintain good posture!

 It is important that your foot pedal remain close to your working foot.
 You don’t want to be stretching for a wayward foot pedal!

-To prevent it from “traveling,” simply place it on a square of non-slip rug pad available at any big box store or you can also purchase a Pedal-Stay II Non-Skid Foot Pedal Support Pad.
+To prevent it from “traveling,” simply place it on a square of non-slip rug pad available at any big box store.
+You can secure it with a thick rubber band at each end.